hruzeda/hruzeda.github.io/README.md

 A last short experience worth mentioning was the maintenance and development of a simulator/replacement for a DLL and UI extension we maintained of the old Webex communication client.
 It handled audio streams coming from the user's devices to get them through third party media servers and enhance quality and was written on C++.NET.

-## Front End
+## Frontend

-In the last few years, most of my work has been to back end API's and integrations (except for a one year experience with Angular), but I've started studying and working on personal projects with Angular, React, Redux, Vue, Typescript to avoid losing track of everything that has been happening since ES6.
+In the last few years, most of my work has been to backend API's and integrations (except for a one year experience with Angular), but I've started studying and working on personal projects with Angular, React, Redux, Vue.js, TypeScript to avoid losing track of everything that has been happening since ES6.
-Since then, I worked on three front-end projects for my current customer written in Typescript and React.
+Since then, I worked on three front-end projects for my current customer written in TypeScript and React.
 Two of those I created from scratch, but only one is still being maintained to this day.
 The other one was a POC comparing React Native with Ionic.

-Moving into javascript back end, I've studied and written small apps using [Express with Mongoose](https://github.com/hruzeda/simplecms), a few middlewares and Apollo GraphQL.
+Moving into javascript backend, I've studied and written apps using Express with Mongoose, a few middlewares and Apollo GraphQL.
+My first experience being a [Simple CMS](https://github.com/hruzeda/simplecms) I created based on a PHP template I used back on 2012.

 ### Angular: